clux/modul8/docs/xcjs.md

 To solve this problem, you can either give a safe ordering yourself - which will become increasingly difficult as your application grows in size - or you can resolve `require()` calls recursively to create a dependency tree.

-modul8 in particular, does so via excellently simple `detective` module that constructs a full Abstract Syntax Tree before it safely scans for `require()` calls.
+modul8 in particular, does so via the excellently simple `detective` module that constructs a full Abstract Syntax Tree before it safely scans for `require()` calls.
 Using `detective` data, a tree structure representing the dependencies can be created. modul8 allows printing of a prettified form of this tree.

     app::main
     ├───app::forms